You’ve heard the phrase ‘There’s an app for that’, well it’s probably true, but how do you know whats out there; well that’s where I hope I can help!

 Dive Site Database – for easy reference & inspiration

-As I see it there are 3 core categories of digital logbooks: Manufacturer, Agency linked & Independent and each may offer a variety of solutions from software you need to install on your computer, to a mobile ‘app’ or even an internet ‘cloud’ offering.
+As I see it there are 3 core categories of Digital Logbooks: Manufacturer produced, Agency linked & Independent and each may offer a variety of solutions from software you need to install on your computer, to a mobile ‘app’ or a purely browser-based internet ‘cloud’ offering.

 Let’s take a look at what’s available in each category.

-Your dive computer usually has a complementary program to download the dive information & visualize it.
-Usually free (sometimes a ‘lite’ version) & obviously guaranteed to work with your computer is a big plus, while on the minus side it’ll likely only work with your computer so if you change computer brand you may have the joy of trying to migrate all that valuable dive data.
+Your dive computer manufacturer will often offer a complementary program to enable you to download the dive information from your computer & visualize it.
+This is usually free (sometimes a ‘lite’ version) & obviously being guaranteed to work with your computer is a big plus, while on the minus side it’ll likely only work with your computer so if you change computer brand you may have the joy of trying to migrate all that valuable dive data.

-Interestingly the interface to the computer is via infra-red connection rather than metal contacts.
+Depending on the model of dive computer the interface is variously Bluetooth or infra-red rather than metal contacts.

-A rather confusing setup in terms of variously named desktop & mobile apps (though I guess once you’ve settled on your desktop & mobile OS of choice you don’t need to look further.
+A confusing set up in terms of the named desktop & mobile apps – though I guess once you’ve settled on your desktop & mobile OS of choice you don’t need to look further.

-The Mares offerings are pretty comprehensive with Dive Organizer the more attractive of the offerings.
+Pretty comprehensive with Dive Organizer being the more attractive of the offerings.

-My computer is a Mares (Puck Pro) & I have tried the Mares desktop software but have defaulted back to an Independent offering as some of the limitations, such as the kit cataloguing function just annoyed me, but perhaps your feelings may be different.
+My computer is a Mares (Puck Pro) & I have tried the Mares desktop software but have defaulted back to an Independent offering as some of the limitations, such as the kit cataloguing function just annoyed me (and the whole thing looks very primitive) , but perhaps your feelings may be different.

-Verdict: Good for starting out but may be limiting, some are somewhat primitive & could seriously do with a fresh look – I’m looking at you Cressi, while others, such as DiverLog really do set the bar high such that if you have a compatible computer you’d have little reason to go anywhere else.
+Verdict: Overall this option is a good one for starting out but you may find it limiting as your aspirations for documenting your dive experiences increase, many feel like they were an afterthought & are somewhat primitive & could seriously do with a fresh look – I’m looking at you Cressi, while others, such as DiverLog really do set the bar high such that if you have a compatible computer you’d have little reason to go anywhere else.
 If you haven’t already played with the one for your computer then explore the links above – it may just fit the bill.

-A few of the diving organisations produce dive logging apps, their advantage is the terminology will be understandable & specific to the agency training you have undertaken but on the other hand you may find they leave out resources (centres, boats etc.) that are not associated with that agency.
+A few of the well known diving organisations have dive logging web sites, their key advantage is the terminology will be understandable & specific to the agency training you have undertaken but on the other hand you may find they leave out resources (centres, boats etc.) that are not associated with that agency.

 IANTD have partnered with cloud logbook provider Diviac.
 Diviac is covered in detail in the cloud section later.
 IANTD are leveraging the partnership by enabling instructors to log their training dives and directly send validated logs to their students’ logbooks.
 Certified divers can also mutually validate each other’s logs.